 Each new experience brought Sulaf new opportunities to develop and hone different skills.
 She was a good fit for WES because of her proficiency in Arabic and professional experience in Middle Eastern countries, but she knew she would have to learn about topics that were new to her, such as international education systems and credential evaluations.
 As she did in Jordan, Sulaf set out to acquire knowledge based on her interests and abilities, as well as on the professional requirements of the job.

-As she expanded her skill set, Sulaf excelled at emphasizing the skills she instinctively knew would be useful in different professional settings, making it easy for her to explore a variety of pathways.
-Sulaf used informational interviews and other job search strategies, described below, to learn about career options:
+As she expanded her skill set, Sulaf excelled at emphasizing the skills that would be useful in different professional settings.
+Then, it easy for her to explore a variety of pathways.
+Sulaf used informational interviews and other job search strategies to learn about career options.

 - An informational interview is a conversation with someone in a role or organization you want to find out more about.
 You ask questions to learn more precisely what the position is like—as well as specific responsibilities and other aspects of working in the field.
 According to Sulaf, informational interviews can be helpful “because you learn if a job is exactly what you thought it was going to be, from someone who is in that same position.”

-- Networking is another way that Sulaf learned to ease her transition to a new career.
+- Networking is another way to ease your transition to a new career.
 She notes, “Networking events were helpful because you could build local connections.
 I always tried to add local people to my LinkedIn contacts, so I could grow my network and find people in the field that I need to connect with under targeted themes.”

 - Volunteering has also helped Sulaf manage the many transitions in her life.
 Many experts recommend volunteering as a way to create a network and develop new skills.
 Sulaf not only volunteered as a translator during her initial years in New York, she also continually seeks out volunteer opportunities within her current organization.
 “I get more involved with different teams at work and participate whenever possible.
 Stay curious, because there’s always an opportunity to get involved.
 If you’re lucky to have people who help you along the way, you’ll be more willing to help those who come after you.”